-70 Marks Time: 6 Hours (3+3)
+Time allowed: 6 hours.
+(3+3)

 Unit Period Marks

 1 Drawing 50 25

 2 Lettering and layout 50 25

 3 Portfolio Assessment 48 20

-148 70
+Total 148 70

-Unit 1: Drawing

-50 Pds.
+Unit 1 Drawing 50 Pds.
 Drawing from Still-Life and Nature, medium-pencil monochrome/colour.

-Unit 2: (a) Lettering

-50 Pds.

-- (i) Study of lettering of Roman and Devnagri Scripts - (ii) identification of some type-faces and their sizes

-(b) Layout

-Making a simple layout with lettering as the main component.

-48 Pds.

-(a) Record of entire year's performance from sketch to finished product.
-(10) (b) Five selected drawings in any media done during the year including minimum three lives.
-(05)

-(c) Two selected works in chosen subject done during the year.
+Unit 2 (a) Lettering Study of lettering of Roman and Devnagri Scripts identification of some type-faces and their sizes 50 Pds. (b) Layout Making a simple layout with lettering as the main component.
+Unit 3 Portfolio Assessment 10 Marks 48 Pds. (a) Record of entire year's performance from sketch to finished product (b) Four selected drawings in any media done during 05 Marks (c) Two selected works in chosen subject done during the year.
+02 Marks (d) Two selected works based on Indian Folk Art 03 Marks

-Note:
+These selected works prepared during the course by the candidates and certified by the school authorities the work done in the school will be placed before the examiners for assessment.

+Notes: